cjoyfitz/BarrenLandAnalysis/README.md

 Enter 0 292 399 307 in the Barren Land Coordinates text box on the Find Fertile Land page;

-Output will to the Fertile Land Area textbox will be:
+Output to the Fertile Land Area textbox will be:

 116800  116800